Currently we test and support the following browsers:

 At the end of appointment, all participants are required to make a PowerPoint presentation on their research project.
 They are also required to submit a written report on their research project in the style of a journal in which their mentor publishes.

-The deadline for the POE 2013 program is past.
-Qualified students may apply after September 1, 2013 for POE 2014.
-The deadline for receipt of ALL POE 2014 application materials will be February 1, 2014.
-Credentials emailed (applicant's name in the subject line, please) by the university or recommender to Dr. Gronemeyer (firstname.lastname@example.org) no later than February 1, 2014 will be accepted.
+The deadline for the POE 2014 program is past.
+Qualified students may apply after September 1, 2014 for POE 2015.
+The deadline for receipt of ALL POE 2015 application materials will be February 1, 2015.
+Credentials emailed (applicant's name in the subject line, please) by the university or recommender to Dr. Gronemeyer (firstname.lastname@example.org) no later than February 1, 2015 will be accepted.
 Letters sent as a PDF attachment to email from the recommender are best.
 If available from the university, electronic transcripts are preferred.
-Early application and submission of credentials is encouraged.
+Application and submission of credentials by mid-late December is highly recommended, since we make some early placements.
 Those applying after January 1 run a high risk of not having all their credentials submitted by the deadline.

 Members of under-represented ethnic minority groups and women are especially encouraged to apply, since a major long-term goal of our program is to increase the diversity of persons engaged in oncology research and practice.
 Under-represented minority sophomores and juniors will be considered for appointment as CURE (Comprehensive Umbrella of Research Experiences) Scholars, in addition to their appointment as a POE student.

 Learn more about St. Jude and our research programs

 Applicants should visit our web site to identify departments in which they would like to work.
 Our latest scientific report is available online under related topics.
 See the research button at the top for the faculty list and the list of academic departments.
 The Pediatric Oncology Education Program application should be filled out and submitted online.
 Hard copy applications will NOT be accepted.